Join Dream Author

 The programme can be divided into learning and coaching.
 The Mini Missions, the workbooks, the podcast…these all fall into the learning category.
 Some will be exercises that you’re invited to do, and some will be things that you can read or listen to, and mull over, that invite no further action from you apart from thinking about what you’ve heard/read.

 The Ask Sophie coaching works in a similar way.
-You can enter your question into the box provided and I will answer and coach you on your issue there, and you will also be able to look at the many and varied issues other writers have raised (with all identifying details removed, of course), and my answers to those, and benefit from everything you learn there too.
-I’ve designed the Dream Author programme so that all participants can get the full value of both individual and group coaching at the same time.
+You can enter your question into the box provided and Sophie will answer and coach you on your issue there, and you will also be able to look at the many and varied issues other writers have raised (with all identifying details removed, of course), and Sophie’s answers to those, and benefit from everything you learn there too.
+The Dream Author programme has been designed to ensure that all participants can get the full value of both individual and group coaching at the same time.

 What sort of ‘work’ would I be doing as part of this programme?

 The work (which you would do whenever was convenient for you) would be: doing the exercises from the Mini Missions and the workbooks; listening to the podcast episodes; attending/watching the webinars.
-You will be doing the work for you, to suit your life and learning pattern, not to fit in with any deadline of my making.
+You will be doing the work for you, to suit your life and learning pattern, not to fit in with any deadline created by Dream Author.

 What sort of time commitment should I factor in, to benefit from the programme?